Intensive Beginner Spanish & Healthcare in Ecuador

 - Guidance from CFHI staff in San Francisco before departure

 - Pre-Departure Training materials including program-specific materials with information on making travel arrangements, visa requirements, recommended immunizations, historical, geopolitical, cultural, ethical and other need-to-know preparatory info.

 - Airport pick-up upon arrival and transportation to homestay in Quito with local CFHI representative

 - Welcome orientation with other participants covering safety, transportation, and other logistics

-- Spanish Classes: 50 hours/month of Spanish classes, including medical Spanish instruction and cultural activities (students may purchase additional hours)
+- Spanish Classes: 40 hours of Spanish classes, including medical Spanish and cultural activities (students may purchase additional hours)

 - CFHI Local Team: providing instruction, logistical support, and 24/7 emergency response

-- Placement and coordination of clinical/public health activities
+- Placement and coordination of clinical rotations/public health activities

 - Local cell phone

 - CFHI Alumni status- including ongoing global health educational offerings, news about global health educational/leadership opportunities and fellowships

 - Post-Return program evaluation

 - Access to CFHI alumni-only LinkedIn group featuring news and career opportunities related to Global Health